Battle of Sedan (1940): Allied bombing

-French Air Forces under the command of Commandant des Forces (Commander of Forces) Marcel Têtu Aeriennes de Cooperation du Front Nord-Est (Airborne Cooperation Front North East, or FACNE) rarely supported the British efforts despite substantial reinforcements.
+French Air Forces under the command of Commandant des Forces (Commander of Forces) Marcel Têtu Aeriennes de Cooperation du Front Nord-Est (Airborne Cooperation Front North East, or FACNE) rarely supported the British efforts, despite substantial reinforcements.
 They flew only an average of one sortie per day, including strategic defensive missions.
-One reason for this was heavy French bomber losses on the previous two days.
+One reason for this was the heavy French bomber losses on the previous two days.
 During the Battle of Maastricht in the Netherlands, the Groupement de Bombardement (Bomber Groups, or GB) had its squadrons reduced.
 GB I/12 and II/12 had only 13 LeO 451s between them.
 Groupement de Bombardement d'Assaut 18 (GBA 18) had only 12 of 25 Breguet 693s left.
 GB I/34 and II/34 could muster eight aircraft out of 22 Amiot 143s, I/38 seven out of 12, and II/38 six out of 11.
 All of these groups were sent to Sedan on 14 May.
-Escort was given from Groupement de Chasse (Fighter Groups, or GC).
-GC III/7 with 12 Morane 406s, 12 Bloch 152s of I/8 and nine Dewoitine D.520s of I/3 took part.
+Protection was provided by Groupement de Chasse (Fighter Groups, or GC).
+GC III/7, with 12 Morane 406s, 12 Bloch 152s of I/8 and nine Dewoitine D.520s of I/3 took part.
 GBA 18 was escorted by 15 Bloch 152s of GC I/8.
 The missions cost the French five bombers, two from ground fire.
-After this date, the French bomber forces were eliminated from the fight over Sedan.
+After this, the French bomber forces were eliminated from the fight over Sedan.
 The major efforts were now made by the AASF.

 The Allied bombers received mostly poor protection.
-Only 93 fighter sorties, (60 by the French) were flown.
+Only 93 fighter sorties, 60 by the French, were flown.
 The French lost 21 fighters in the operation.
 The German air defence was soon reinforced by Jagdgeschwader 26 and Jagdgeschwader 27 (Fighter Wings 26 and 27).
-One of the premier German fighter units responsible for the heavy loss rate was Jagdgeschwader 53 (Fighter Wing 53), who later engaged French bombers who tried to succeed where the AASF failed.
+One of the premier German fighter units responsible for the heavy loss rate was Jagdgeschwader 53 (Fighter Wing 53), which later engaged French bombers who tried to succeed where the AASF failed.
 The attacks failed as they were uncoordinated.
 Along with fighter aircraft, the Germans had assembled powerful flak concentrations in Sedan.
-The FlaK battalions of the 1st, 2nd and 10th Panzer Divisions numbered 303 anti-aircraft guns.
-This force was built around the 102nd FlaK Regiment with its 88 mm, 37 mm, and rapid fire 20 mm weapons.
+The flak battalions of the 1st, 2nd and 10th Panzer Divisions numbered 303 anti-aircraft guns.
+This force was built around the 102nd Flak Regiment with its 88 mm, 37 mm, and rapid fire 20 mm weapons.
 So heavy was the defensive fire that the Allied bombers could not concentrate over the target.
 Allied bomber pilots called it "hell along the Meuse".
 On 14 May, the Allies flew 250 sorties, the French losing 30 (another source states 21) and the RAF losing 20 fighter aircraft.
 Another 65 were heavily damaged.
 Out of 109 RAF bombers dispatched, 47 were shot down.
 This meant 167 aircraft had been lost against one target.
 Loerzer called 14 May "the day of the fighter".